acados/acados/docs/troubleshooting/index.md

 In order to asses the QP solver status, you need to check the corresponding QP solver status definitions.
 For `HPIPM`, they are given [here](https://github.com/giaf/hpipm/blob/deb7808e49a3cc2b1bdb721cba23f13869c0a35c/include/hpipm_common.h#L57).

+### Solver initialization
+Use the `set` method of `AcadosOcpSolver` to provide different initializations.
+Are all problem functions defined at the initial guess?
+`NaN` errors can often be mitigated by solver initializations.

 ### QP diagnostics
 - [Python](examples/acados_python/pendulum_on_cart/solution_sensitivities/policy_gradient_example.py)